 Passive Income Requires Diversity

+In order to earn enough passive income to quit your job and cover all your expenses, you would most likely need more than one source of income.
 Although you may no longer need to clock into a 9-to-5 job, you will likely still need to spend time managing multiple income streams.

 It’s Lonely At the Top